seqan/seqan/manual/source/Tutorial/DataStructures/Indices/IndexIterators.rst

    :fragment: iterator

 The main search can then be implemented using the functions :dox:`VSTreeIterator#repLength` and :dox:`VSTreeIterator#representative`.
-Since :dox:`TopDownIterator#goDown` might cover more than one character it is necessary to compare parts of the pattern against the representative of the iterator.
+Since :dox:`TopDownIterator#goDown` might cover more than one character (when traversing trees) it is necessary to compare parts of the pattern against the representative of the iterator.
 The search can now be implemented as follows.
 The algorithm descends the suffix tree along edges beginning with the corresponding pattern character.
 In each step the ``unseen`` edge characters have to be verified.